 If that brand of hopeful manufactured scheduling sounds familiar, it's because it is.

-And if the lady with the hat looks familiar, it's because she's Jenn Sterger.
+And if the lady in the middle looks familiar, it's because she's Jenn Sterger.
 During the 2005 Florida State/Miami game she was fortuitously captured by an ABC cameraman, who brought the audience back to her and her fellow Cowgirls again and again and again.

 Brent Musburger took it from there, and several years and media jobs later Brett Favre was texting her pictures of his dong.
 It's your typical girl-meets-camera-meets-notoriety-meets-NFL-creep storybook path to fame.
 You've seen it happen a thousand times.